 The use of the Endo Microscope allows a doctor to perform procedures with greater accuracy by magnifying the treatment area.
 The microscope’s superior illumination and magnification have made the most significant impact on visualization of the area, evaluation of surgical technique, and use of fewer x-rays.
 With the unique ultrasonic unit and tips, a separated instrument or silver point can be removed with less effort.
 Fourth canals are now routinely being located and completely debrided in virtually all molars, thus increasing the long-term success rate with root canal therapy

 As occasionally happens with any dental or medical procedure, a tooth may not heal as expected after initial treatment for a variety of reasons:

-The placement of the crown or other restoration was delayed following the endodontic treatment.
+- Delaying the placement of the crown or other restoration following the endodontic treatment.

 In other cases, a new problem can jeopardize a tooth that was successfully treated.

 - New decay can expose the root canal filling material to bacteria, causing a new infection in the tooth.